 Mulally saw cultural change as the only way to move forward for a company with a $17 billion net loss.
 “I worked to bring all leaders together and go through my plans,” he said.

 This meant getting top managers comfortable with their projects being tracked for their problems — meaning being color coded yellow or red.
-“We’ve got to say say what’s not going well,” Mulally told them.
+“We had to say what was not going well,” Mulally told them.
 “And no one wanted to be the first to say something.”

 That changed, thanks to Mark Fields — and later other execs — saying that they “would trust the process.”